Physical Therapy Guide to Above-Knee Amputation (Transfemoral Amputation)

 How Can a Physical Therapist Help?

-Prior to transfemoral surgery, your physical therapist may:
+Before your surgery, your physical therapist may:

-- Teach you how to walk with a walker or crutches
+- Teach you how to walk with a walker or crutches.

 Immediately After Surgery

-- Wrapping the limb with elastic bandages.
+- Wrap the limb with elastic bandages.

-- Wearing an elastic shrinker sock.
+- Apply and have you wear an elastic shrinker sock.

 These methods also help shape the limb to prepare it for fitting the prosthetic leg.

+Pain management.
 Your physical therapist will help with pain management in a variety of ways, including:

 See the Physical Therapy Guide to Phantom Limb Pain for more information about amputation pain.